metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `literal` (String) Literal is a static custom tag value.Precisely one of Literal, RequestHeaderName must be set.
+- `literal` (String) Literal is a static custom tag value.
+Precisely one of Literal, RequestHeaderName must be set.
-- `request_header_name` (String) RequestHeaderName indicates which request headerthe label value is obtained from.Precisely one of Literal, RequestHeaderName must be set.
+- `request_header_name` (String) RequestHeaderName indicates which request header the label value is obtained from.
+Precisely one of Literal, RequestHeaderName must be set.